Stephanie Temma Hier

 Biography

 Stephanie Temma Hier (b.
-1992, Toronto, Ontario) lives and works in Brooklyn, New York.
-She holds a BFA from the Ontario College of Art and Design University (Toronto) and studied at the Academy of Art Canada (Toronto).
-Notable solo exhibitions include Bradley Ertaskiran (Montreal), Gallery Vacancy (Shanghai), Nino Meier (Los Angeles & Brussels), David Dale (Glasgow), Downs and Ross (New York), and Neochrome Gallery (Turin).
-Recent group shows include Kotaro Nukaga (Tokyo), Rodolphe Janssen (Brussels), The Kitchen (New York), Galerie Hussenot (Paris), Kasmin Gallery (New York), Friends Indeed Gallery (San Francisco) The Power Plant (Toronto), and the Art Gallery of Ontario (Toronto), among others.
-Stephanie Temma Hier’s work is found in the permanent collections of the X Museum (Beijing), The Contemporary Art Foundation (Tokyo), the Longlati Foundation (Shanghai), ICA Miami (Miami), and the Mint Museum (Charlotte).
+1992, Toronto, Canada) lives and works in Brooklyn, United States.
+She has presented solo exhibitions at Anton Kern Gallery (New York), Bradley Ertaskiran (Montreal), Gallery Vacancy (Shanghai), Massimo de Carlo Pièce Unique (Paris), David Dale (Glasgow), Downs and Ross (New York), and Neochrome Gallery (Turin).
+Notable group exhibitions have been staged at The Power Plant Contemporary Art Gallery (Toronto), the Art Gallery of Ontario (Toronto), Anat Ebgi (New York), Kotaro Nukaga (Tokyo), Jeffrey Deitch (Los Angeles), Rodolphe Janssen (Brussels), Galerie Hussenot (Paris), Kasmin Gallery (New York), and Friends Indeed Gallery (San Francisco), among others.
+Hier’s work is held in the permanent collections of the X Museum (Beijing), The Contemporary Art Foundation (Tokyo), the Longlati Foundation (Shanghai), ICA Miami, and the Mint Museum (Charlotte).
+Her work has been published in Vogue, Artforum, Cornelia Magazine, and The Wall Street Journal, among others.

 Videos